-5.1 Every person undertaking building work shall at all times, from the commencement of construction or commencement of site works until building work is completed, ensure that adequate provision to the satisfaction of the council is made for the protection of other land (including streams, roads, and drains) from surface water run-off.
+5.1.
+Every person undertaking building work shall at all times, from the commencement of construction or commencement of site works until building work is completed, ensure that adequate provision to the satisfaction of tan authorised officer is made for the protection of other land (including streams, roads, and drains) from surface water run-off.